openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 Final tag set to AWS resource = deleted

-Event action = An event is generated to notify user about the action status (success/failure) to delete tags for the AWS resource.
+Event action = An event is generated to notify user about the request status (success/failure) to delete tags for the AWS resource.

 #### Precedence scenarios
 1) User-defined tags on kube resources MUST continue to take precedence during create and update.
 User-defined tags found on kube resources must not be deleted by methods described in `Delete tags scenarios`.